zachduda/ReduceSneakDamage/README.md

 # Spigot

-View this plugin on spigot: https://www.spigotmc.org/resources/reducesneakdamage.64357/
+You can view this plugin on [SpigotMC](https://www.spigotmc.org/resources/reducesneakdamage.64357/).